Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Flow-based interactions in heliophysics

 where $\mathcal{L}_\times$ is a length that typically is a fraction ($\sim$0.2 to $\sim$0.5) of the magnetopause radius $R_{\rm mp}$.
 When comparing different magnetospheres, one often supposes that the ratio $\mathcal{L}_\times/R_{\rm mp}$ is a more or less universal constant.
-Physically, $\mathcal{L}_\times$ may be looked at as the length of the reconnection\indexit{reconnection X-line} X-line on the magnetopause at which\indexit{magnetopause: reconnection line} the magnetic field lines from the solar wind and from the planet first become interconnected, projected along the streamlines of the magnetosheath flow back into the undisturbed solar wind, as illustrated in Fig.~\ref{fig:OMS}.''\activity{The magnetospheric magnetic field cycle starts for the field with (1) day-side reconnection to the field in the wind, is then (2) followed by being dragged towards night-side, from there (3) moving into the magnetotail, and after (4) reconnection in the current sheet the field (5) moves back towards the day-side to replenish (at least on average over longer periods) the flux lost from there in the reconnection process.
-That loop, called the Dungey cycle, can be visualized from Fig.~\ref{fig:OMS} if the succession of drawn field lines is interpreted as a sequence of events for a single field line (and realizing that step (5) has to occur over lower magnetic latitudes to avoid the field that is at the same time involved in step (2)).
-But during the cycle, the planet rotates underneath, dragging the ionospheric plasma onto which the magnetospheric field connects with it.
-To see for which planets this process is important, estimate for each of the planets: (a) the model-based magnetopause distance $R_{\rm CF}$, (b) the time it takes to move from step (1) to a phase somewhere around steps (3) and (4), and (c) how many turns the planet has made in the meantime.
-Assume the following: that the solar wind speed averages to roughly the same value at all the planets (say $v_{\rm sw}=400$\,km/s), and that the flow of the plasma in the deep magnetosheath carries the field from front to back over, say, $3 R_{\rm CF}$ at $0.1 v_{\rm sw}$.
-Info in Table~\ref{tab:fran3}.
-If you also want to do Ganymede, realize that it has spin-orbit synchronization within the jovian magnetosphere.}\activity{Consider the possible equivalent of a Dungey cycle for the heliospheric field subject to reconnection with an interstellar magnetic field.
-What would happen in case there were no coronal heating?}\activity{{\bf What if?:} Many so-called 'hot Jupiters' have been found among the exoplanet population: giant planets that orbit very close to their parent stars.
+Physically, $\mathcal{L}_\times$ may be looked at as the length of the reconnection\indexit{reconnection!X-line} X-line on the magnetopause at which\indexit{magnetopause!reconnection line} the magnetic field lines from the solar wind and from the planet first become interconnected, projected along the streamlines of the magnetosheath flow back into the undisturbed solar wind, as illustrated in Fig.~\ref{fig:OMS}.'' \activity{{\em Advanced/Group:} Consider the possible equivalent of a Dungey cycle for the heliospheric field subject to reconnection with an interstellar magnetic field.
+Think about the effect of the super-Alfv{\'e}nic stellar wind.
+What would things look like in case there were no coronal heating?
+Consider the Sun's global dipole and how that would then interact with the incoming interstellar medium. \mylabel{act:stardungey}} \activity{{\em Advanced/Group:} {\bf What if?
+A discussion activity:} Many so-called 'hot Jupiters' have been found among the exoplanet population: giant planets that orbit very close to their parent stars.
 What would the estimated magnetopause distance $R_{\rm CF,hJ}$ be if Jupiter were orbiting the present-day Sun at 0.05\,AU?
-For a younger Sun (see Ch.~\ref{ch:evolvingplanetary}) the solar wind would have been stronger, pushing $R_{\rm CF,hJ}$ to below the orbital radius of Ganymede; describe what that would mean for this 'hot-Ganymede' moon?} \activity{Advanced, for the curious: Things get more complicated when objects are smaller than the gyration radii of particles in the flow, or when ionization processes occur when neutral particles from an 'atmosphere' move into an approaching flow, or both.
+For a younger Sun (see Ch.~\ref{ch:evolvingplanetary}) the solar wind would have been stronger, pushing $R_{\rm CF,hJ}$ to below the orbital radius of Ganymede; describe what that would mean for this 'hot-Ganymede' moon?} \activity{{\em Background:} Advanced, for the curious: Things get more complicated when objects are smaller than the gyration radii of particles in the flow, or when ionization processes occur when neutral particles from an 'atmosphere' move into an approaching flow, or both.
 If you are interested in seeing how these complications play out, have a look at this study of comet 67P by \href{https://ui.adsabs.harvard.edu/abs/2017MNRAS.469S.396B/abstract}{\citet{2017MNRAS.469S.396B}} using observations by the Rosetta spacecraft.}